hanebuechenes/DIYAudioResources/README.md

 A handful of resources I have bookmarked over the years.
 Please feel welcome to add to this page!

+For any that are dead use <a href="https://archive.org/web/">Internet Archive: Wayback Machine</a>

 <h3>Schematics, Designs:</h3>
 <ul>
 <li>http://www.musicfromouterspace.com/</li>